tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```
 #### Accumulator type variables

 In GSQL, **accumulators** are special state variables used to store and update values during query execution.
-They are commonly utilized for aggregating sums, counts, sets, and other values across query blocks.
+They are commonly utilized for aggregating sums, counts, sets, and other values for a matched pattern.
 Accumulators can be categorized into **local accumulators** (specific to individual vertices) and **global accumulators** (aggregating values across all selected nodes).

 ----------